floticerus/nbqueue/README.md

 #### limiting the number of functions being executed

-when accessing large amounts of files asynchronously, bad things can happen. for example, take a directory with 20,000 files in it and try accessing them all at once. good luck!
+when accessing large amounts of files asynchronously, bad things can happen. for example, take a directory with 20,000 files in it and try accessing them all at once.

 with nbqueue you can set the maxProcesses to a sane amount, like 100, and it will execute a maximum of 100 functions at a time. functions added after the limit has been reached will execute as the previous functions finish up.